Awayfaring/Awayfaring.github.io/docs/Math/Problem1.md

 ---
 Let's start with a simple example

-Assume we have to solve the following integral.
+We're give the following integral to solve.
 {% katex display %}
 \int_0^1 \frac{x^7-1}{\ln{x}} dx
 {% endkatex %}
 Traditional methods for this will not work, in fact [Integral Calculator] returns a numerical estimation as it's unable to find a closed form solution.
+In this scenario we apply Feynman's technique to solve the integral.

 ---
 First we parameterize the function